Volumetric Rendering with Baked Quadrature Fields

+\gs{\ky{In this work, our goal} is to ``bake'' an existing NeRF model capable of approximating both solid and transparent objects, while still being capable of running in real-time.
+Toward this objective, we start from the key insight that mesh intersection-finding algorithms are highly efficient in modern graphics hardware. \ky{Thus, if we were to have a mesh that, for each ray, the intersection points of the ray with this mesh correspond to the points that are supposed to be used for volume rendering, then the rendering process can be made highly efficient.} More specifically, we aim for a mesh that on hard surfaces creates a single intersection point with the ray thus imitating surface rendering, and at transparent surfaces that require volume rendering creates multiple intersection points, \eg, through wrinkles.
+While the insight is straightforward, implementing a method that can find such a surface is non-trivial. }

 To implement this insight we propose learning an auxiliary neural field whose zero crossing surfaces induce a set of quadrature points for NeRF volumetric rendering -- we name this field the \emph{quadrature field}.
-We train the quadrature field so that it aligns with the \textit{surface-field}~\cite{goli2022nerf2nerf} of the scene being represented; see~\cref{fig:onion}. \footnote{Surface fields are applicable to both solid and transparent objects.} With this field, we use marching cubes to extract the polygonal mesh, and for each ray, we use the intersection points with the mesh as quadrature points for volume rendering.
+We train the quadrature field so that it aligns with the \textit{surface-field}~\cite{goli2022nerf2nerf} of the scene being represented; see~\cref{fig:onion}. \footnote{Surface fields apply to both solid and transparent objects.} With this field, we use marching cubes to extract the polygonal mesh, and for each ray, we use the intersection points with the mesh as quadrature points for volume rendering.